uw-it-aca/django-vue/README.md

         $ git clone https://github.com/charlon/axdd-django-vue new-repo
         $ cd new-repo

+Delete the current README (this will be replaced by a templated one)

+        $ rm -rf README.md

-Create your django app using the AXDD app 'template'
+Install Django (if you haven't done so already)reate your django app using the AXDD app 'template'

         $ sudo pip3 install django

+Create your django app using the AXDD app 'template'.
+The dot is important!

         $ django-admin startapp --template=template --extension=py,in,md,js,yml,html,json,vue --name Dockerfile,.coveragerc myapp_name .

 Delete the 'template' directory